 Furthermore, there is a number of operational system modes identified, in which different components are active.
 The different modes are: Off, ACC Enabled and Brake Assist.
 Off is the initial system mode.
-In the Off mode, none of the control related functionality is activated, but system-logging, functionality related to determining distance to vehicles in front, and speed measuring are active.
+In the Off mode, none of the control related functionality is activated, but systemlogging, functionality related to determining distance to vehicles in front, and speed measuring are active.
 During the ACC enabled mode the control related functionality is active.
 The controllers control the speed of the vehicle based on the parameters: desired speed, distance to vehicles in front, and speed-regulations.
 In the Brake Assist mode, braking support for extreme situations is enabled.

-The ACC system is implemented as an assembly ("ACC Application" in left part of Figure 3) built-up from four basic components, one switch, and one sub-assembly.
-The sub-assembly ("ACC Controller") is in turn implemented as shown in Figure 3, right.
+The ACC system is implemented as an assembly ("ACC Application" in Figure 4 a) built-up from four basic components, one switch, and one sub-assembly.
+The sub-assembly ("ACC Controller") is in turn implemented as shown in Figure 4 b.